Sonia Chan

-Sónia Chan Hoi Fan (陳海帆; born December 1964), was the Secretary for Administration and Justice, second most senior government official in Macau.
+Sónia Chan Hoi Fan (陳海帆; born December 1964) was the Secretary for Administration and Justice from 2014 to 2019, the second most senior government official in Macau.

-Chan was born in Guangzhou, Guangdong province in December 1964.
+Chan was born in Guangzhou, Guangdong province, in December 1964.
 She received a bachelor's degree in law from Sun Yat-sen University.
-In 2000, she attended Renmin University of China in Beijing and earned a master's degree in Criminal Law.
+In 2000, she attended Renmin University of China in Beijing and earned a master's degree in criminal law.
 Chan was the chairperson of the Female Civil Servants Association from 1999 to 2010 and the director of the Alumni Association of Macao Academy Education Fund Society since 1992.

 She has been with the Macau civil service since 1994 having served in various positions: